 This is called Unvalidated Redirects and Forwards by OWASP and could of course occur by less obvious reasons as well.
 Maybe you are only supposed to be able to redirect to a specific domain but is there a bypass of the filter?
 Maybe the value is not coming from a URL-parameter at all, but something totally different.

-We have described this vulnerability type before, while article will go into how Open Redirect can be exploited.
+We have described this vulnerability type before, while this article will go into how an Open Redirect vulnerability can be exploited.

 Different kinds of Open Redirects

 When explaining the impact of an open redirect it is common to default to phishing or similar attacks.
 The question whether it actually is a problem or not to use open redirect for phishing is a debatable question.
 If receive a link which then redirects you to a sketchy site, how much more trustworthy is that compared to receiving a link to the sketchy site directly?

 While some companies do consider this a legitimate risk, others do not.

 “Some members of the security community argue that the redirectors aid phishing, because users may be inclined to trust the mouse hover tooltip on a link and then fail to examine the address bar once the navigation takes place.

 Our take on this is that tooltips are not a reliable security indicator, and can be tampered with in many ways; so, we invest in technologies to detect and alert users about phishing and abuse, but we generally hold that a small number of properly monitored redirectors offers fairly clear benefits and poses very little practical risk.https://sites.google.com/site/bughunteruniversity/nonvuln/open-redirect.”

 However, phishing is not really all an open redirect can be good for.
 Open Redirect is often quickly dismissed because phishing is the first thing you come to think about, without considering what it could actually be combined with.